EPCompSci/portfolio-2020-GavinEnglish/README.md

-# 2020-2021 Portfolio (Screenshots of how the apps look are in their individual Github links)
+# 2020-2021 Portfolio (More info on my projects and screenshots of how the apps look are in their individual Github links)

 Hi, my name is Gavin Engilsh .........